-Finite gods – This is also known as “finite godism,” which is the term used to refer to gods that are limited in some way as in, for instance, goodness, strength, or wisdom.
+Finite gods – This is also known as “finite godism,” which is the term used to refer to gods and goddesses that are limited in some way as in, for instance, goodness, strength, or wisdom.

 ii.
-Contingent gods – One way to determine if these gods are finite is on whether or not they are contingent.
+Contingent gods – One way to determine if these gods and goddesses are finite is whether or not they are contingent.
 It is clear that these gods owe their existence to other things.
 The Aztec God, Huitzilopochtli, was born, Mithras was born from a rock, Sekhmet, an Egyptian deity, owes his existence to a divine eye from which he came, Hephaestus was born (a cripple nonetheless), and Sedna, in Inuit mythology, had a birth and was later killed.
 These, and countless other deities, are not eternally existing, nor are they all-powerful.
 An eternally existent entity does not owe its existence to anything else, like a birth or some other creative agency.
 Moreover, an all-powerful being cannot be killed, nor is it subject to elements within creation.

 iii.
-Omnipotently limited – Gods thought to exist or account for certain facts and workings of nature and natural laws are limited, especially the nature deities believed in African, Egyptian, Norse, Aztec, and Japanese circles.
+Omnipotently limited – Gods thought to exist or account for certain facts and workings of nature and natural laws are limited, especially the nature deities believed in African, Egyptian, Norse, Aztec, and Japanese traditions.
 They are often associated with ruling limited domains such harvests (Demeter, Osiris), fertile lands (Poseidon, Ash), forests (Berstuk, Oko, Dryads, Negen), mountains (Latobius, Dali), animals (Diana, Aranyani, Yum Caax), weather (Brigid, Jupiter), the sky (Horus, Anshar, Hathor), and cosmological objects (Amaterasu, Ekhi).
 Even the greatest gods in Greek and Roman mythology, Zeus and Jupiter, are limited.
 Jupiter’s domain is limited to the sky while Zeus’ control is over lightning.
 The Egyptian gods Horus and Amun, like many other gods, were limited in power and even susceptible to bodily harm.
-Thousands and thousands of deities from dozens, if not hundreds, of cultures are limited in this scope, and therefore cannot satisfy the criteria for being the greatest conceivable being.
+Thousands and thousands of deities from dozens, if not hundreds, of cultures are limited in this scope and therefore cannot satisfy the criteria for being the greatest conceivable being.
 The greatest conceivable being will necessarily be one that has power over all domains, including the natural and spiritual worlds, and exist as a being that could never be at risk of physical harm or death.